Above, restored native prairie at George Bush Presidential Library. Photo by Scooter Smith.

 As cities expand and wild places feel the pressure of human activity.
 Biodiversity has dwindled, putting countless numbers of plants and animals at risk of extinction.
 Rewilding is a process that may help to reverse this trend.

-Texas Green Report: Kevin Sloane is a Dallas-based landscape architect and educator who speaks internationally on the topic of rewilding
+Texas Green Report: Kevin Sloan is a Dallas-based landscape architect and educator who speaks internationally on the topic of rewilding

 Texas Green Report: North Texas stands out among regions throughout the world for its rewilding potential.
 And that's because despite the area's growth, it's still sparsely populated.